quantopian/metautils/README.rst

 Utilities for writing and composing metaclasses.

-Metaclass Template Model
+Template Model
 -----------------------

-Why do we need or want to write metaclass templates.
+Why do we need or want to write class templates.

 Consider the two metaclasses.